awsdocs/application-auto-scaling-user-guide/doc_source/get-started-exercise.md

 # Getting Started Using the AWS CLI<a name="get-started-exercise"></a>

-In these exercises, you use the AWS CLI to explore Application Auto Scaling\.
+In this tutorial, you use the AWS CLI to explore Application Auto Scaling\.
 Before you begin, make sure that you have an AWS account and that you've set up the AWS CLI\.
 For more information, see [Setting Up](setting-up.md)\.
-In this exercise, you create scheduled actions to scale your scalable resources based on a schedule\.
+In this tutorial, you create scheduled actions to scale your scalable resources based on a schedule\.
 With scheduled scaling, you can specify either a one\-time action or a recurring action\.

-The getting started exercises in this guide assume that you are using administrator credentials \(`adminuser` profile\) that you set up in [Set Up the AWS CLI](setup-awscli.md)\.
+The exercises in this tutorial assume that you are using administrator credentials \(`adminuser` profile\) that you set up in [Set Up the AWS CLI](setup-awscli.md)\.
 If you don't provide this profile, the default profile is assumed\.
 Note that to create, update, delete, or list Application Auto Scaling resources, you need permissions to perform the action, and you need permission to access the corresponding resources\.
 For more information, see [Authentication and Access Control for Application Auto Scaling](auth-and-access-control.md)\.

-The CLI commands in this exercise were tested on Linux\.
+The CLI commands in this tutorial were tested on Linux\.
 To use the samples with Microsoft Windows, change the line breaks from backslashes \(\\\) to carets \(^\)\.
 For information about using the CLI commands on Windows, see [Specifying Parameter Values for the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-using-param.html) in the *AWS Command Line Interface User Guide*\.

+**Note**
+You may incur AWS charges as part of this tutorial\.
+Please monitor your [Free Tier](https://aws.amazon.com/free/) usage and make sure that you understand the AWS charges involved\.

 **Topics**
 + [Step 1: Register Your Scalable Target](#gs-register-scalable-target)